 Mesh Group Key Inform frame shall be constructed as follows:

 (…existing texts…)

-If management frame protection is used, the IGTKdata field shall be present and shall contain
+If management frame protection is enabled(#7049), the IGTKdata field shall be present and shall contain

 the data for the IGTK from IGTK source.
 The components of the IGTKdata are specified in 14.6.4 (Distribution of group keys in an MBSS(#1521)).